Advanced, Higher or Degree Apprenticeship

 - Apprenticeship vacancies for the summer after you finish your A Levels/other Level 3 qualifications are advertised throughout the year and the closing dates can vary.
 Therefore, if you are undecided about whether to choose an apprenticeship or higher-education path it is probably best to apply for higher education as well as look for apprenticeship vacancies.
 If you get an apprenticeship you can always decline your university offer.

 - If you do not have the relevant job-specific experience you might have to complete an Advanced Apprenticeship, even though these are the same level qualifications (Level 3) as A Levels - although you might be able to complete it quicker than a 16-year-old.

 - Not all sectors offer Higher Apprenticeship qualifications so make sure you check if they are available in your chosen sector.
-Look here for an A-Z list of all available apprenticeships and their levels.
+Look here to find out what apprenticeships are approved but remember, you still need to find a vacancy.

 - Higher and Degree Apprenticeship opportunities are likely to be highly competitive!